North America·Canada·Updated May 3, 2026

 What scams target tourists in Ottawa?

-The most frequently reported tourist scams in Ottawa are Ghost Hotel Listings Near Parliament Hill, ByWard Market Fake or Diluted Maple Syrup, Rideau Canal Fake Entry Fee Collector, with 1 classified as high severity.
+The most frequently reported tourist scams in Ottawa are ByWard Market Fake or Diluted Maple Syrup, Rideau Canal Fake Entry Fee Collector, Ottawa Airport Unlicensed Taxi Overcharge.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Ottawa?